The Mopar stories site

 The Pentastar remains the only gasoline V6 used by Chrysler, Dodge, Jeep, or Ram, and will probably be their last V6.

-Pentastar Upgrade (PUG)
+Pentastar Upgrade (PSU)

 Internal friction was cut by using HG-R1 on the timing drive guide faces (the first production engine using HG-R1), new valve springs, low-tension piston rings, and piston pins with a diamond-like carbon coating.